Sunak warned Budget has UK facing flat recovery for household living standards

 The weakest decade of pay growth since the 1930s means real wages in the UK are set to fall again in 2022, with the foundation writing: “Real wages are on course to grow by just 2.4% from May 2008 to May 2024 – a far cry from the 36% real wage growth experienced between May 1992 and May 2008.”

-It comes as Mr Sunak sought to reassure Tory MPs that he aims to cut taxes before the next election after unveiling his Budget.
+Mr Sunak has sought to reassure Tory MPs that he aims to cut taxes before the next election after unveiling his Budget.

 He told ITV’s Peston programme that he and the PM had a shared commitment to tax cuts.